Skip to main content

 Purge trash

-During data transfer, e-mails in the double bottom of the recycle garbage can and drafts marked for deletion (old draft versions) are not migrated.
+During data transfer, e-mails in the double bottom of the recycle trash can and drafts marked for deletion (old draft versions) are not migrated.
 For further information on the use of the double-bottom trash can, see the documentation Recovering deleted emails.

 To free up disk space, we recommend purging these emails before the upgrade (this is a Cyrus server-specific process, no longer used in version 5) with the following command: